mantidproject/mantid/docs/source/algorithms/SetSample-v1.rst

 The following example uses a test file called ``CRYO-01.xml`` in the ``[INSTALLDIR]/instrument/sampleenvironments/TEST_LIVE/ISIS_Histogram/`` directory.

+If the examples are run via the Mantid user interface then double instead of single quotes will need to be used for the dictionary parameters.

 **Example - Container with preset cylinderical sample geometry**

 .. testsetup:: *